Submitted proposals on Richmond Villages' vision for Battersea Park

 Project Owner and Care Provider

 Bupa is a leading international healthcare group with a purpose of helping people live longer, healthier, happier lives and making a better world.
-In the UK, Bupa operates over 120 care homes and 10 retirement villages, offering more than 7,000 beds and employing over 10,000 staff.
+In the UK, Bupa operates around 115 care homes and 10 retirement villages, offering more than 7,000 beds and employing over 10,000 staff.
 Through its Richmond Villages brand, Bupa has decades of experience delivering innovative, high-quality retirement accomodation tailored to the evolving needs of older people, from residential and dementia care to nursing and end-of-life support.

 Meadbank Care Home has been identified for redevelopment to ensure it continues to meet the highest standards of care, wellbeing, and sustainability for the next generation of residents.
 In line with Bupa’s commitment to reinvesting its profits into its people, facilities, and services, this project reflects a proactive approach to enhancing care environments.